KarneyenkaDzmitry/AT_of_web_services/README.md

 - utils - it is folder for helpfull modules. [utils](https://github.com/KarneyenkaDzmitry/AT_of_web_services/tree/master/utils)

 In addition after install are created two folders:
-- logs - there are save logger's files: combine.log and error.log.
+- logs - there wil be saved logger's files: combine.log and error.log.
-- reports - all data for reports stored here.
+- reports - all data for reports wil be stored here.

 ### Author
 #### Dzmitry_Karneyenka, Republic of Belarus, Minsk